 As Kennedy spoke, he and other staff stood on the museum’s granite steps in the late morning sun, guiding people to and from the threshold.
 Everyone was masked and happy; one group, a mother and three grade-schooler girls, were positively giddy.
 I later crossed paths with them inside, where they excitedly chattered about a Thomas Cole painting, and then a small Fitz Hugh Lane.
 “Woooowww — that’s so cool!” one of the girls crowed, looking at the luminous haze Lane cast above one of his harbor scenes.
 Inside of me, something bloomed.
 God, I missed this.

 We walked into Carrie Moyer and Sheila Pepe’s “Tabernacles for Trying Times,” a dazzling tangle of color and form interrupted just a few weeks into its run by the museum’s closure.
 It felt like picking up a lost novel and flipping to the bookmark, then having to thumb back a few pages to remember the story.
-This, three months ago, is what I came here to see.
-The pandemic was evolving quickly, though I naively believed museums would remain immune to its shutdowns — that their big footprints, built-in crowd controls, and generally solitary visitorship was a reasonable shield.
+This, three months ago, is what I had come to see.
+At the time, the pandemic was evolving quickly, though I naively believed museums would remain immune to its shutdowns — that their big footprints, built-in crowd controls, and generally solitary visitorship was a reasonable shield.

 An exhibition built around collective empathy seemed purpose-built for dangerous times.
-The show embodied what cultural experience in a museum had always meant for me: a place of communion where experience could be shared semi-solitarily but in public.
+The show embodied what cultural experience in a museum had always meant for me: a place of communion where experience could be shared semi-solitarily, but in public.
 Moyers and Pepe nudged a little outside that comfort zone, inviting people to collectively unravel and reweave a vast drape of yarn hanging from the museum’s vaulted ceiling.
-The act of collective touching couldn’t be worse suited to a world under assault by a fast-moving virus.
-So the show became, instead, an emblem not of communion but slow-creeping terror.
-(The work’s dangling yarn remains, but no touching please.)
+But the act of collective touching couldn’t be worse suited to a world under assault by a fast-moving virus, so the show became, instead, an emblem not of communion but of slow-creeping terror.
+(The work’s dangling yarn remains, but no touching, please.)

 Then the museum shut down, the world ended, lurched, and ended again in an eruption of protest over the country’s generational sin of white-supremacist racial terror.
 From those ruins, something new is growing — something better, if only because it couldn’t be worse.
 “Tabernacles for Trying Times” didn’t get a chance to reframe viewers’ world through its empathetic lens; instead the world’s spasms and shifts reframed the work itself, and its message feels strong and good and real in a moment where rebuilding from the ground up is the only sensible thing to do.

 See?
 It all comes back.
 The world we knew isn’t gone.
-It’s still buried under a few more layers, but you can see it now, waiting on the other side.
+It’s still there, though buried under a few more layers.
+But you can see it now, waiting on the other side.
 I left with my hands smelling of rubbing alcohol and feeling elated, in pursuit of noodles at one of the inside-out restaurants now camped out on Portland streets.
 It’s different.
 It’s not better.
 But after months of my most enriching public experiences being trips to Trader Joe’s, it’s way, way more than good enough.